-Repot the plan when its roots fill the container, or grow out of the drainage holes.
+Repot the plant when its roots fill the container, or grow out of the drainage holes.

 When grown in its hardiness range, wallflower does not need any winter protection although it might drop its leaves at the cooler end of the hardiness range.

 Outside of its hardiness range, it is best to grow wallflower as an annual.
-While you can bring a potted the plant indoors for the winter, it might get leggy if you don't have a spot in a bright, south-facing window, or add supplemental growth lights.
+While you can bring a potted plant indoors for the winter, it might get leggy if you don't have a spot in a bright, south-facing window, or add supplemental grow lights.

 Common Pests & Plant Diseases